 We are very excited to have these young people on the team.
 They are the future of agriculture, and enabling the community to shift from subsistence to profitable farming, where a sustainable livelihood can be achieved.

 Recently, Saumu Mohamed, our Kenyan Administrator and Business Analyst, interviewed some of the Field Agents, and they shared their thoughts on the future of agriculture in Kenya.

 “My dream is to see a world free of hunger and poverty.
 Since this problem is more prevalent in rural settings and among smallholder farmers, I aim to be a change agent in agriculture to capacity build as many food producers as possible in aspects regarding climate smart agriculture, use of technology, agribusiness, and market linkages.”

-Listen to Rama Mwakusirikwa talk on how in Africa “agriculture is the main activity which we are able to get our livelihood… through being an extension officer, I’d like to empower the community through this field.”
+Rama Mwakusirikwa advises Africa “agriculture is the main activity which we are able to get our livelihood… through being an extension officer, I’d like to empower the community through this field.”

 “My dream is making agriculture be number one means of income, and also to see programs like the ones Business for Development have been implementing in the whole country to help improve the lives of smallholder farmers in rural areas.”

 “My passion is to make the community understand how agriculture is crucial in any development of a society, through understanding that it’s only by having food security can one’s community be able to break away from the chains of poverty and by saying so am happy working in my own community to achieve this as they say charity begins at home.”

 It is clear, to attract Kenya’s next generation of farmers, we must highlight how agriculture can be a profitable and rewarding business.
 Through years of working with farmers, we have learnt that to engage young people, we must provide opportunities to access funds, training and markets.
 All of this is established in KAP.